PitPik/circularjs/README.md

 ## CircularJS API

-See [API documentation](documentation/API.md) for more information/documentation.
+See [API documentation](documentation/API.md) for more information/documentation or see the [Table of contents of all API features](documentation/TOC.md) to get an idea of all the features CircularJS offers.